SeunghoonLee1/UDP-Connection_Project2_CS118-/README.md

 Our team had difficulties solving the loss handling.
 The issue we had was that the server writes the data to an output file (i.e 1.file) but it writes more than it is supposed to write.
 That is, if the input file reading in was 3KB, the output file we get as a result was like 5KB.
 The cause of the issue was because of the data packages that came right after the dupACK package.
 Although the server should dismiss the dupACK and all the following packages within the same window, it only dismissed the first package that was a duplicate and wrote the rest on to the output file.
 In order to fix this, we implemented an array 'receiver_window' to keep track of which packets the server have already received.
 If the newly incoming packet is already within the receiver_window, then we detect there was an ACK loss from server -> client and we don't write to the output file.

+Another issue came when attempting to implement Selective Repeat protocol for loss handling.
+The code works as expected with no data or ACK loss.
+On the client side, our implementation seems to get stuck in an infinite loop, or just completely stop running after a while.
+We tried to use the circular buffer data structure to handle the sender and receiver windows.
+However, there seems to be issues in our break conditions in the inner loops when iterating through this buffer.
+Our main break condition for the client code is when there is no more data to send from the requested file, and there are no more packets left in our sender window.
+This break condition works fine, confirmed through tests and print statements.
+However, we suspect one of the inner loops which typically work with the start and end (s and e) indices of the sender window, gets stuck in an infinite loop.
+And this issue only occurs when dealing with loss.
+We also know it is an issue on the client end because the output shows that the client received an ACK packet before the program freezes.